trailblazer/cells/README.md

 end
 ```

-You can even render other cells using the exact same API.
+You can even render other cells _within_ a cell using the exact same API.

 ```ruby
 def about